 KNOW YOUR RIGHTS:

-Virginia’s 2021 Record-Sealing Law
+Virginia’s 2021 and 2025 Record-Sealing Laws

 In 2021, the Virginia General Assembly passed a new law that will greatly expand eligibility for record sealing.
+In 2025, the General Assembly amended that law in several ways.

 Virginia’s New Record-Sealing Law: Frequently Asked Questions